shDavlatbek/bmsb/.github/DEPLOYMENT.md

    - Add the public key to your server's `~/.ssh/authorized_keys`
    - Copy the entire private key including header/footer: `cat ~/.ssh/github_deploy`

+2. `SSH_KNOWN_HOSTS`: Your server's SSH fingerprint
+   - Get this by running: `ssh-keyscan -t rsa your-server-hostname`

-2. `SSH_USER`: Your username on the SSH server
+3. `SSH_USER`: Your username on the SSH server

-3. `SSH_HOST`: Your server's hostname or IP address
+4. `SSH_HOST`: Your server's hostname or IP address

-4. `PROJECT_PATH`: The absolute path to your project on the server
+5. `PROJECT_PATH`: The absolute path to your project on the server

 ## Manual Deployment